syncfusion-content/uwp-docs/uwp/Kanban-Board/Workflows.md

 # Workflows in UWP Kanban Board (SfKanban)

-A Kanban [`Workflows`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_Workflows) is a set of Category and AllowedTransitions that an item moves through its life cycle and typically represents processes within your organization.
+A Kanban [`Workflow`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_Workflows) is a set of Category and AllowedTransitions that an item moves through its life cycle and typically represents processes within your organization.

 * [`Category`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanWorkflow.html#Syncfusion_UI_Xaml_Kanban_KanbanWorkflow_Category) – It represents a state of an item at a particular point in a specific workflow.

-* [`AllowedTransitions`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanWorkflow.html#Syncfusion_UI_Xaml_Kanban_KanbanWorkflow_AllowedTransitions) – It is a list of categories to where the card can be moved from the current category.
+* [`AllowedTransitions`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanWorkflow.html#Syncfusion_UI_Xaml_Kanban_KanbanWorkflow_AllowedTransitions) – It is a list of categories to which the card can be moved from the current category.

 {% tabs %}